piyushag21/AppyHigh-Assignment/README.md

 # Demo for News Based on Location And News Opening in Webview

-# Demo for Turning for showing ads using Firebase Remote Config
+# Demo for Turning off showing ads using Firebase Remote Config